 Except most managed services suck.

 For software vendors, a managed service can throttle their growth and limit their potential.
-And for their customers, a managed service can lead to substandard results in their conversion optimisation programme.
+And for their customers, a managed service can lead to substandard results in their conversion optimization program.

-And as the optimisation and testing industry continues to expand exponentially, this is only going to get worse.
+And as the optimization and testing industry continues to expand exponentially, this is only going to get worse.

 The core of the problem is simple: